 Clear Out The Dead Stock

-Remember, all stock in your inventory is costing you something while you hold it.
-This includes stock that analytics shows isn’t going to sell.
+Remember, all stock in your inventory is costing you something while you hold it, including stock that analytics shows isn’t going to sell.

-Either way, you need to get rid of it in order to loosen up your carrying costs.
+Either way, you need to get rid of it to reduce your carrying costs.

 This is great for them, as it helps them to ship unwanted stock.
-At the time, it sounds like a great idea for you, too.
+It also sounds like a great idea for you, because you are purchasing inventory at a steal.

-The problem is that it can easily lead to overstock.
+The problem is this can easily lead you to overstock on those products.

-Remember, the more you order, the higher your carrying costs will rise.
+Remember, the more you order, the higher your carrying costs will be.
 Don’t give into temptation.

 Common Myths Associated With Inventory Management